atinfo/at.info-knowledge-base/README.md

 Contribution Guidelines
 ======================

-1. Fork
+1. *Fork*
-2. Implement Something
+2. *Implement* Something
-3. Submit a Pull Request
+3. Submit a *Pull Request*
-4. Create code recipe on <a href="http://automated-testing.info/t/gotovye-reczepty-ili-aktivizacziya-soobshhestva-avtomatizatorov-na-atinfo/4441">http://automated-testin.info</a>
+4. *Create code recipe* on <a href="http://automated-testing.info/t/gotovye-reczepty-ili-aktivizacziya-soobshhestva-avtomatizatorov-na-atinfo/4441">http://automated-testin.info</a> For example, like this http://automated-testing.info/t/code-recipe-kak-ispolzovat-sikuli-c-webdriver-primer-dlya-http-automated-testing-info/4586
 4. High Five!

 Small requirements to pull requests
 ======================

-1. Workable code
+1. *Workable code*
-2. Folder's name informative
+2. Folder's name and all other names should be *informative*
-3. README.md in root is obligatory (please have a look to already existed examples)
+3. *README.md* in root is obligatory (please have a look to already existed examples)
-4. Once pull request is accepted.
-Please <a href="http://automated-testing.info/t/gotovye-reczepty-ili-aktivizacziya-soobshhestva-avtomatizatorov-na-atinfo/4441">create code recipe on http://automated-testing.info</a>.
-For example, like this http://automated-testing.info/t/code-recipe-kak-ispolzovat-sikuli-c-webdriver-primer-dlya-http-automated-testing-info/4586